 In verses 3:6-7, Yahweh rebukes the people of Jerusalem because they did not learn from how he judged other sinful cities.
 It may be helpful to add "Yahweh says this:" to the beginning of verse 6 to make this explicit.
-(See: Assumed Knowledge and Implicit Information) ULT 6 "I have cut off nations; their fortresses are ruined.
-I have laid waste their streets, so that no one passes over them.
-Their cities are destroyed, without a man, without an inhabitant.
-I have made their streets ruins, so that no one passes over them.
+(See: Assumed Knowledge and Implicit Information (p.70)) (See: Assumed Knowledge and Implicit Information (p.70)) I have made their streets ruins, so that no one passes over them.
 Their cities are destroyed so that there is no man inhabiting them These two sentences express the same idea in two different ways in order to emphasize the complete destruction of the cities.
-(See: Parallelism) no one passes over them "no one walks on them" there is no man inhabiting them "no one lives there."
-This can be stated in positive form.
-Alternate translation: "all the people are dead" I said, 'Surely you will fear me ...
-I have planned to do to you.'
+(See: Parallelism (p.103)) (See: Parallelism (p.103)) no one passes over them Alternate translation: "no one walks on them" there is no man inhabiting them This can be stated in positive form.
+Alternate translation: "all the people are dead" I said, 'Surely you will fear me & I have planned to do to you.'
 This can be stated as an indirect quotation.
 Alternate translation: "I thought they would surely fear me and accept correction so that they would not be cut off from their homes by all that I have planned to do to them."
-(See: Direct and Indirect Quotations) ULT 7 I said, 'Surely you will fear me and accept correction.
-Then your dwelling will not be cut off by all that I have planned to do to you.'
-But all the more they were eager to behave corruptly in all their deeds. and do not be cut off from your homes Here "cut off" is an idiom that means to be removed.
-This can be stated in active form.
-Alternate translation: "so that I will not remove you from your homes" (See: Idiom and Active or Passive) by corrupting all their deeds "by doing deeds that were corrupt" General Information:
+(See: Direct and Indirect Quotations (p.73)) (See: Direct and Indirect Quotations (p.73)) and do not be cut off from your homes Here "cut off" is an idiom that means to be removed.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "so that I will not remove you from your homes" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Idiom (p.89)) by corrupting all their deeds Alternate translation: "by doing deeds that were corrupt" General Information: